What Is the Best Pressure Relief Cushion?

 For reducing pressure points, proper posture is also crucial.
 Your occupational therapist should always be able to assess your posture while you are seated if you are in an unstable position.
 Sitting poorly will cause you to develop routines that will become complacent.
 So, it is important to maintain a posture in which your shoulders and hips converge directly over your head.

 I always recommend good seat posture cushions to office workers who sit all day.
 The front edge of a seat with a seat angle between 8 and 13 degrees should be just below the ischial tuberosity and angled inward at about 45 degrees from vertical.
 It relieves tension in the muscles of people who sit for long periods.
-It reduces stress on spinal discs as well as relieving stress on the spine.
+It reduces stress on spinal discs as well as relieves stress on the spine.
 Better alignment also means fewer muscle strains!

 Distribute Your Seated Pressure as Widely as Possible